-We are proud of the steps we have taken to combat slavery and human trafficking within our business and our supply chain to date and are committed to continually improving our practices.
+CMBC is committed to ensuring all our business and partners are free from slavery and human trafficking.
 We are opposed to all forms of modern slavery including forced and compulsory labour, human trafficking, and child labour, and will continue to work to prevent modern slavery in our business and in our supply chains.